lernantino/Module-19-Lesson-4-Reverse-Engineering-Code/README.md

-# pwa-module19-lesson-2
+# Module 19 Lesson 4 Reverse Engineering Code

-Reverse Engineering Code for Blended Module 19 Lesson 2
+This code shows a vanilla service worker and is used in the Reverse Engineering activity for Module 19, Lesson 4.